drodriguezSRL/read512Sdata/README.md

 # SPAD512S Data Reader
-***This repository contains a series of MATLAB scripts designed to read and export data acquired with Pi-Imaging SPAD512S camera***
+***This repository contains a series of MATLAB scripts designed to read and export data acquired with Pi-Imaging SPAD512S single-photon camera***

 ## Structure
 ### Repository structure
 This repository contains 4 files:
 - *export_binaries_512S.m*
+- *digitize_1bit2nbit.m*
+- *digitize_4bit2nbit.m*
-- *nbit_frames_export.m*
+- *remap.m*
 - *read_512Sbin.m*
 - *count_BIN.m*

 ### Data structure
-The scripts contained in this repository are meant to work with the data structure created by default by the camera GUI.
+The scripts contained in this repository have been updated to work with any data structure given the appropriate updates.
+As is, however, the scripts are designed to work with the data structure created by default by the camera GUI.

 > [!NOTE]
-> The scripts within this repository are only meant to work based on 1-bit frame acquisitions.
+> The scripts within this repository are meant to work based on 1-bit or 4-bit native frame acquisitions.

 From the SPAD512S, data is saved by default based on the following directory structure:
 ```